 Coronavirus Administrative Forbearance

-The CARES Act's coronavirus student loan relief directed the Department of Education to grant automatic student loan forbearance on all federally owned student loans.
-This administrative forbearance period spans from March 13, 2020, to Sept.
-30, 2020, and suspends both student loan payments and interest.
+The CARES Act's coronavirus student loan relief provisions directed the Department of Education to grant automatic student loan forbearance on all federally owned student loans.
+This administrative forbearance period has been extended until Aug.
+31, 2022.
+The CARES Act suspends both student loan payments and interest.

 Disaster or Emergency Forbearance